EEM0N/End-to-End-Distributed-Tracing/README.md

 ### Step 3: Install Jaeger

-Deploy Jaeger using Helm and configure it to use the Elasticsearch backend:
+Deploy Jaeger using Helm and configure it to use the Elasticsearch backend by following the steps in [this guide](https://github.com/jaegertracing/helm-charts/tree/main/charts/jaeger):

 ```bash
 helm repo add jaegertracing https://jaegertracing.github.io/helm-charts